Low-cost Embedded Breathing Rate Determination Using 802.15.4z IR-UWB Hardware for Remote Healthcare: Deploying on embedded hardware

 (iv) A final optimization concerns IDLE current usage of the transceivers.
 The development kit hardware lacks deep sleep capability and instead defaults to the \ac{pll} state, which consumes significantly more power.
 By implementing this functionality in the deployment version of the system, power consumption will be significantly reduced.

 Theoretical durations and current usages are presented in \Cref{tab:theoretical_current_and_timings}.
 Note that the transceiver operates at 3V, so all energy calculations were performed with this voltage in mind.
 The transmitter starts in the \ac{pll} state, using 18~mA for 0.020~ms. It then transmits the \ac{shr}, which is 256 symbols long, taking 0.270~ms and consuming 48~mA.
 Next, the \ac{phr} and \ac{psdu} are sent.
 For \ac{cir} collection, empty packets can be sent, but the \ac{psdu} will still contain the \ac{mac} header and \ac{rs} bits, taking 0.016~ms and consuming 40~mA.
 The transmitter then transitions into a deep sleep state for the rest of the 250 or 50-millisecond period, based on the configured sampling rate.
 In this case, 4 Hz and 20 Hz are shown.
 This state is very efficient, with a consumption of only 0.00026 mA.
 The receiver also starts in the \ac{pll} state and then skips the HUNT state.
 After this, the receiving device sequentially acquires the \ac{shr}, \ac{phr}, and \ac{psdu}, ending with another \ac{pll}, IDLE RC, and deep sleep state.
 When considering the system with a sampling rate of 20 Hz, 1 propagation sums to $0.0419~mJ$ for the transmitter and $0.0626~mJ$ for the receiver.
 Multiplying this by 20 gives the power consumption per second as stated in \Cref{tab:power_con_per_comp}.
 These new values give a new power consumption per 30 seconds: $E_{30\_sec\_min}=0.345~J$.
-Consequently, on average 0.0115~W is used, allowing the optimized system to run for 130.5~hours on four AAA batteries.
+Consequently, on average 0.0115~W is used, meaning the optimized system consumes one AAA's worth of energy ($5400~J$) every 130.5~h.
 A more realistic deployment option is a common battery pack of 20~000~mAh.
 This configuration could enable the system to work for 268.2~days without recharging.
 In less complex situations, where a sampling rate of 4 Hz is sufficient, $P_{TX\_min}$ and $P_{RX\_min}$ decrease even further.
 Consequently, $E_{30\_sec\_min}$ becomes $0.295~J$, enabling continuous monitoring for approximately 313.8 days.
 This allows for \ac{br} monitoring in locations without power outlets, such as movable beds, furniture, and desks.